 We process personal data about you when you interact with us, our websites, our apps or our services (including API services).
 This includes:

-We do not collect fingerprints, facial recognition data, or other biometrics.
+We do not collect fingerprints, facial recognition data, or other biometrics, other than photos and/or videos of yourself and/or your photo ID that you submit during our ID verification processes and which may be processed by facial recognition software for that purpose.
 Where you enable biometric security (such as fingerprint or Face ID login), your biometrics will be handled by your device, not by us.
-We may receive photos of yourself and of your photo ID that you submit to our ID verification vendor, Jumio Netverify.

 We receive personal data from partners when they refer you to us (for example, we receive data about the service you used, and that referred you).
 We will receive confirmation from Yubico Cloud that you have successfully authenticated using a Yubikey registered with that service.
 Third parties may monitor the Web on our behalf, for example looking for stolen usernames and passwords.
 Our communications service provider may also enable us to learn more about your social media presence, in order for us to send you more personalised communications.
 We receive records of trades and transactions from other exchanges and trading platforms to help us monitor exchange rates and market performance.
 Finally, some authorities or other persons seeking access to information about users may provide information about the circumstances of their request, and about the individuals of interest.